Investigating an approach of robustly self-testing two-qubit entangled states: Introduction

-Self-testing have been studied mainly through the following approaches: The typical analytical approach~\cite{Mayers98,Mayers04,McKague11}, the swap method~\cite{Yang14,Bancal15}, and the operator inequality method~\cite{Kaniewski16}.
-Different approaches have their own features and benefits.
+Self-testing has been studied mainly through the following approaches: The typical analytical approach~\cite{Mayers98,Mayers04,McKague11}, the swap method~\cite{Yang14,Bancal15}, and the operator inequality method~\cite{Kaniewski16}.
+Different approaches have their features and benefits.
 The typical analytical approach is universal in general and can be generalized from simple system to multipartite system (e.g., Ref.~\cite{Bowles18}).
-The computation of the swap method is carried out by semidefinite programming and often provides more robust result than the analytical approach (e.g., Ref.~\cite{Yang14,Bancal15}).
+The computation of the swap method is carried out by semidefinite programming and often provides more robust results than the analytical approach (e.g., Ref.~\cite{Yang14,Bancal15}).
 The operator inequality method is analytical, but the concept is totally different from the standard analytical approach.
-The operator inequality method often provides the best and remarkable robust results than the other two methods (e.g., Ref.~\cite{Kaniewski16}).
+The operator inequality method often provides the best and remarkably robust results than the other two methods (e.g., Ref.~\cite{Kaniewski16}).

 Recently, a new approach was introduced to self-test steerable quantum assemblages~\cite{Chen2021robustselftestingof}.
 Briefly speaking, the authors of Ref.~\cite{Chen2021robustselftestingof} follow the idea of the swap method, but they construct the local isometry from the viewpoint of channel-state duality.
 In this work, we apply the method to the scenario of self-testing two-qubit entangled quantum states and compare the results with other approaches.
 The overview picture is shown in Fig.~\ref{Fig_overview}.